 In the ordinary course of our business, we collect and store sensitive data, including IP, our proprietary business information and that of our suppliers and partners, as well as personally identifiable information of patients, clinical trial participants and employees.
-In addition, the COVID-19 pandemic has required us to implement, and to adapt over time, global remote work flexibility for certain of our employees who are able to work remotely.
+In recent years, we have implemented additional remote work flexibility for certain of our employees who are able to work remotely.
 Our partners and third-party providers also possess certain of our sensitive data.
 The secure maintenance of all such information and the secure performance of our information technology ("IT") systems are critical to our operations and business strategy.

-As the dependency on our IT systems increases, the confidentiality, integrity and availability of systems and the data that they store is critical to managing our business.
+As our dependency on, and the complexity of, our IT systems increases, the confidentiality, integrity and availability of our IT systems and the data that they store is critical to managing our business.
 While we take prudent measures to secure our IT systems, the risk still exists that such systems may become compromised by successful breaches, malfeasance, human error or technological fault.
+Moreover, the prevalent use of mobile devices to access confidential information increases the risk of security breaches.
+Cyber-attacks have increased in frequency, persistence, sophistication and intensity, often conducted by sophisticated and organized groups and individuals with a wide range of motives (including, but not limited to, industrial espionage, hactivists and organized come).
+In addition to the extraction of important information, such attacks could include the deployment of harmful malware, ransomware, denial-of-service attacks, social engineering and other means to affect service reliability and threaten the confidentiality, integrity and availability of our information.
 Certain types of attacks or breaches on our IT systems or infrastructure may go undetected for a prolonged period.
 Although to our knowledge we have not experienced any material incident or interruption to date, any breakdown, invasion, corruption, destruction or breach of our, our partners' or our third-party providers' technology systems could compromise such IT systems and the information stored there could be accessed, modified, publicly disclosed, lost or stolen, which could result in legal claims or proceedings and liability under laws that protect the privacy of personal information, demands for ransom or other forms of blackmail, disruptions to our development programs or commercial operations, damage to our reputation and adverse effects on our business.
 We retain cybersecurity insurance to cover costs and expenses related to a breach or similar event; however, there is no guarantee that such costs and expenses would not exceed the insurance that we retain.